-Katana Smart Workshop Software has been designed by makers for makers.
+Katana Smart Manufacturing Software has been designed by manufacturers, for modern manufacturers.
 It’s an all-in-one solution which manages your inventory, production, and sales in sync with your QuickBooks account.

 Check this video out for an overview of the Katana x QuickBooks integration: